-Luckily, in this blog post, we are going to cover what to say, how to say it, and so much more!
-We’ll even go over some very inspirational quotes for prisoners, so you will know exactly what to say.
+This article will cover what to say to inmates, how to say it, and so much more!
+It even includes inspirational quotes for prisoners and encouraging Bible verses, so you will know exactly what to write.

 I’ve been writing to prisoners who have recently been saved for over a decade now.
 I really didn’t know what to say in the beginning.
-Today, I’m going to share with you the encouraging words I would send to a newly saved inmate.
+Today, I’m going to share with you the encouraging words I send to newly saved inmates.

-Why You Should Write Encouraging Words for Someone in Jail
+Why Write Encouraging Words for Someone in Jail?

 Think about what you are doing for the prisoner, too.
 They need the uplifting words that you can easily provide; they need to know that there is someone out there, serving as a spiritual advocate for them, someone praying on their behalf.
 You can do this by praying and sending letters and/or care packages.